jekyllgems/base/README.md

 # base

-Base files to make it simple to create sites with Jekyll
+Base files to make it simple to create sites with Jekyll.
+Usually when you install a new site via the jekyll tool `jekyll new blog` it ships with minima, but not even an actual copy of minima.
+It is stripped down and barely works unless the user knows how to theme a jekyll site.
+This gem will resolve that issue for others.
+This isn't really a theme per se, but more just the base files you need to set up a simple Jekyll site.
+See it in action so you can demo it by going to https://jekyllgems.github.io/base